 - 1. All new music students must register for MUSI 200.
-They have the option to pass the music theory test and drop MUSI 200 by the Fall Add/Drop deadline without penalty. - 2.
-Auditions (for first enrolment only) for individual instruction in all instruments and voice are held the last week of April for new and returning students as well as in last week of August for new students. - 3.
-Ensemble requirement: Concert Choir or Chamber Choir (minimum 6 terms; 10.5-15 credits); Opera Chorus or Instrumental Ensemble (minimum 6 terms, 9 credits).
+They have the option to pass the music theory competency test at the start of the term and drop MUSI 200 by the Fall Add/Drop deadline without penalty. - 2.
+Auditions (for first enrolment only) for individual instruction in all instruments including voice are held at the end of each winter term and the start of each fall term. - 3.
+Ensemble requirement: Concert Choir or Chamber Choir (minimum 6 terms; 10.5-15 credits); Opera

+Chorus or Instrumental Ensemble (minimum 6 terms, 9 credits).